 Dialysis (kidney machine) treatment may be needed during recovery.
 Sometimes the person will need it for the rest of their life.

 For ethylene glycol: Death may occur within the first 24 hours.
 If the patient survives, there may be little or no urine output for several weeks before the kidneys recover.
 Any brain damage may be permanent.
 Vision loss or blindness may also be permanent.

 For methanol: Methanol is extremely toxic.
-As little as 2 tablespoons can kill a child, while 2 to 8 oz. can be deadly for an adult.
-The ultimate outcome depends on how much was swallowed and how soon appropriate care was given.
+As little as 2 tablespoons (1 ounce) can kill a child, and 4 to 16 tablespoons (2 to 8 ounces) can be deadly for an adult.
+The outcome depends on how much was swallowed and how soon appropriate care was given.